Water treatment cycle poster

 Legal Eagle Drawing

-My boyfriend’s mom asked if I could draw an eagle carrying a set of scales to promote a social gathering for legal professionals.
+My boyfriend’s mother asked if I could draw an eagle carrying a set of scales to promote a social gathering for legal professionals.
 I like it when people give me unique ideas for things I wouldn’t usually draw.

 As a side note, I discovered that there is a white gel pen product that does not suck.
 This thing draws over Sharpie and colored pencil.
-I used it to draw the Ruth Bader Ginsburg collar on my eagle.
+I used it to add the eagle’s Ruth Bader Ginsburg collar.
 Here is your link to THE Uni-Ball UM 153 Signo Broad Point Gel Pen.

 Draw Like Keith Haring